|Santa Marta Foliage-gleaner Clibanornis rufipectus

-Most authorities still class the Santa Marta Foliage-gleaner as a sub-species of Ruddy Foliage-gleaner Automolus rubiginosus but several including the South American Classification Committee give it species status.
-See their comments here.
-They note that it might even be better placed in the genus Hylocryptus.
+Some authorities class the Santa Marta Foliage-gleaner as a sub-species of Ruddy Foliage-gleaner Automolus or Clibanornis rubiginosus but several including the South American Classification Committee give it species status.
+This classification is followed by the HBW and Birdlife International checklist largely due to vocalization differences.

 It is dark brown above with a dark chestnut tail, rufous underparts with a paler almost pinkish throat.

 Jeremy Minn's recording is of the bird in this photo.

 |If you do not see a menu on the left, you may have arrived at this page from another site.
 Please click Home to get to my main page.|